For 2025 photos, please click here:

 79 any other craft item (not fitting into another class)

-Class 83: a colouring sheet, available at village shop or by email
+Class 83: a colouring sheet, see below/ Also available at village shop.

-Class 84: ‘What makes you happy’ - your own photograph (printed on photo paper.
+Class 84: ‘Fungi’ - your own photograph (printed on photo paper.
 Max A4 size)

-Class 85: ‘Celebrating an event’ - your own photograph (printed on photo paper.
+Class 85: ‘A Garden View’ - your own photograph (printed on photo paper.
 Max A4 size)

 NB: Art & photos can be framed (with the photos still max.A4 size)